Thomas Maupin: Arrest, guilty plea, and release

 Maupin's arrest came on January 11, 1989, shortly after he had phoned a former employer and requested that a tax form be mailed to an apartment in Akron, Ohio, which he shared with his ex-wife.
 Using this information, authorities tracked him down, arrested and charged him with Cloy's murder.

-In 1990, Maupin was found guilty of first-degree murder and sentenced to 40 years imprisonment, but the sentence was overturned by the Washington Court of Appeals after it ruled that the jury's verdict was flawed because it wasn't specific enough.
+In 1990, Maupin was found guilty of first-degree murder and sentenced to 40 years imprisonment, but the sentence was overturned by the Washington Court of Appeals after it ruled that the jury's verdict was flawed because it was not specific enough.
 Maupin was found guilty at a second trial in May 1992 and was given the same sentence, but this was overturned as well in 1996, after the Washington Supreme Court ruled that the trial judge had unlawfully prevented a witness on the defense's side from testifying.

 At the third trial, which began in July 1997, one of the prosecution's main witnesses - Cloy's younger brother, Elston - suddenly admitted that he had lied under oath in both trials and that his eyewitness account of the day had been falsified.
 Fearing a possible acquittal for the defendant, prosecutors decided to offer Maupin's attorney a plea bargain - in exchange for lowering the charges from first-degree to second-degree murder, he would plead guilty and instead be sentenced to 12 years imprisonment.
 While Maupin continued to insist on his innocence, he accepted the plea deal and was given 12 years imprisonment - however, with him having time reduced for good behavior and being given time served, he was due to be released two weeks after sentencing.
 In mid-September 1997, Maupin was released from prison and moved to the Southeast, where his wife had moved to sometime prior.